deepakjois/hs-gchart/README.md

 ## Introduction

- *GChart* is a Haskell wrapper around [Google Chart API].
+ **GChart** is a Haskell wrapper around [Google Chart API].

 [Google Chart API]: http://code.google.com/apis/chart/

-There is [GoogleChart] on Hackage.
-This library improves upon that effort by trying to design a more elegant API, and supporting more chart types and features.
+There is a library on Hackage called [GoogleChart] which provides another wrapper, however it has not been updated in a long while.
+GChart improves upon that effort by trying to design a more elegant API, and supporting more chart types and features.

 [GoogleChart]: http://hackage.haskell.org/packages/archive/GoogleChart/0.2/doc/html/Graphics-Google-Chart.html